AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

 * Perform additional actions such as adding attachments or setting up offers
 * Access the [Email Designer](get-started-email-designer.md#start-authoring) to start building the proper content of your email

+>[!NOTE]
+>
+>All the editable text fields of this screen can be filled in using personalization fields.
+[Learn how to personalize content](../personalization/personalize.md)

 To configure or edit the content of an email, follow the steps below.

 1. Click the **[!UICONTROL Edit content]** button from the [email delivery dashboard](../email/create-email.md) screen.